jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 ## Notes

-The tests suggest that with typical file sizes
-(100 kB), the choice between the "C" locale and
+The tests suggest that with 10 KiB file sizes, the choice between the "C" locale and
 UTF-8 is not significant.
 Similarly, the type of regular expression or case sensitivity does not seem to be a major factor.